Title: Baseball player, teamster

 People change their names for various reasons but it seems more prevalent when they aspire to achieve celebrity status.
 Jack’s given name was John K. Byrne, the second of seven sons born to Irish immigrants in Philadelphia.
 He enjoyed playing baseball as a teenager.

 He was let go, but signed a contract for the 1887 season with the Brooklyn Grays.
 He had a miserable year there, playing just 30 of 138 games due to injuries.
-Similar problems occurred the next year with the Baltimore Orioles, so he sat out the 1889 season, as rumors spread that he might become an umpire.
+Those were common with catchers before protective gear was invented.
+Similar problems occurred the next year with the Baltimore Orioles, so he sat out the 1889 season, as rumors spread that he might take a slightly less dangerous position as an umpire.
 The Athletics persuaded him to make a comeback in 1890, playing first base.
 Jack remained injury-free the entire season but it was a miserable year for the team.
 They went from first place in July to eighth place in September due to financial problems and not being able to pay the players.
 They finished the season with a pick-up team, losing the final 21 games.

 The Athletics were expelled from the American Association, but a new A’s organization was created the following year.
 Jack signed with the St. Paul Apostles of the Western Association but that team also had financial issues.
 He played 96 games before the club went bankrupt in August.
 At 31, his professional career was over, but he returned to Philly, worked as a pressman, and enjoyed playing some semi-pro ball.